 If you've watched any Nimbus Independent webisode lately, you know that Eric Pollard is damn fun to watch.
 Whether he's slashing fluffy knolls or throwing airborne spins between snow-draped firs, this pioneer of backcountry freestyle is indisputably one of the most creative skiers ever to play on the slopes.
 In this, his latest edit, Pollard, a Line Skis athlete, has spliced together his favorite moments from film shoots last season with Nimbus and Level 1 Productions.
 He skis his way from Mount Hood to Japan and hits dozens of spots in between.
 The soundtrack, as you'll soon discover, is pretty awesome, too.
 So turn up the volume, expand your video player, sit back, and enjoy.

-The web series kicked off in memory of Andreas Fransson, with an Icelandic adventure, and now takes you to deep B.C. pow.
+The web series kicked off in memory of Andreas Fransson, with an Icelandic adventure, and now takes you from deep B.C. pow, to Japan, and beyond.

 Owned by the same family since it opened in 1960, Mont Sutton is known for its glades.

 We know why you haven’t been here yet: because it’s wicked friggin’ hard to get to.
 But Saddleback is worth the trip.

 When you get the call to go to Jackson, you go.